mattmakai/fullstackpython.com/content/pages/11-devops/01-devops.markdown

 sprint that infrastructure teams can be overwhelmed with deployments and push back on the pace of delivery.
-To allievate some of these issues, application developers are asked to work closely with operations folks to automate the delivery from development to production.
+To allievate some of these issues, application developers are asked to work closely with operations folks to automate the delivery of code from development to production.

 ## DevOps tooling resources
 * [DevOps: Python tools to get started](https://speakerdeck.com/victorneo/devops-python-tools-to-get-started)